rhildred/dotnet-core-mvc-clothing/Assignment9.md

 Sometimes as developers we make or are given a prototype to turn into an app.
 Your task is to turn the prototype at https://github.com/hexx0960/NorthernThreads/ into a .net mvc application.

 You can see the .html prototype in action at https://hexx0960.github.io/NorthernThreads/.
-It has 13 pages which you will turn into friendly URL based routing.
+It has 13 pages which you will turn into MVC views.
 For more marks you can put the clothing products on the web site into a database.
 Finally you can implement the buy now button and the shopping cart.

 ## Marking